Causal Feature Selection via Orthogonal Search: Introduction

 \section{Introduction}

-Identifying causal relationships is a profound and hard problem pervading the sciences.
-While randomized controlled intervention studies are considered the gold standard, they are in many cases ruled out by financial or ethical concerns \citep{pearl2009causality,spirtes2000causation}.
-In order to improve understanding of systems and help design relevant interventions, the subset of causes which have a direct effect (\textit{direct causes} / \textit{direct causal parents}) need to be identified.
+Identifying causal relationships is a profound and hard problem pervading experimental sciences such as biology \citep{sachs2005causal}, medicine \citep{castro2020causality}, earth system sciences \citep{runge2019inferring}, or robotics \citep{ahmed2020causalworld}.
+While randomized controlled interventional studies are considered the gold standard, they are in many cases ruled out by financial or ethical concerns \citep{pearl2009causality, spirtes2000causation}.
+In order to improve the understanding of a system and help design relevant interventions, the subset of causes that have a direct effect (\textit{direct causes}/\textit{direct causal parents}) often needs to be identified based on observations only.
+This paper assumes a structural equation model (SEM) comprising (1) a set of $d$ covariates represented by random vector $X \in \mathbb{R}^d$ whose values are determined by a uniquely solvable set of $d$ structural equations, possibly non-linear and possibly including cycles and confounding (2) a response variable $Y\in \mathbb{R}$, who is not a parent of any $X$ and whose value is determined by a linear structural equation of the form,